DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCheckBox/1 Configuration/value.md

 Specifies the UI component state.

 ---
+---
+id: dxCheckBox.Options.value
+type: Boolean | undefined
+default: false
+---
+---
+##### shortDescription
+Specifies the UI component state.

+---
-The check box can be in one of the following states depending on the **value** property value.
+The check box can be in one of the following states depending on the **value** property's value.

 - checked
  value is **true**